semihyagcioglu/image-geolocalization/README.md

 #### Notes

-- lib 	: External libraries used in the project
+- lib folder holds external libraries used in the project
-- data: Data files used in the project
+- data folder holds data files used in the project
 - You may want change the default values in the LoadPreRequisities.m
 - You can change algorithm parameters via settings.ini
 - As a pre-processing step, you should extract image features via CreateAllImageFeaturesAtOnce.m